-The Thames Barrier Park offers stunning views of the miracle of modern engineering that is the Thames Barrier.
+Planning to see London’s protective barrier system?
+The Thames Barrier Park offers stunning views of this miracle piece of engineering in East London.
 The park is located on the north bank of the Thames, in the Silvertown area of London’s Docklands.
-Very different from London’s historic Royal Parks, the Thames Barrier Park is of contemporary design, having been built in 1995 with a postmodern aesthetic.
+Very different from London’s many classic parks, the Thames Barrier Park is of contemporary design built in 1995 with a postmodern aesthetic.

 The Thames Barrier is an awesome piece of engineering built in 1982 to prevent The Thames from the very real risk of a catastrophic major flood.
 The park is located over 22 acres, with the chance for London tourists to escape the East London urban metropolis and witness the relaxing sea of green created by the beautiful trees, lawns plus Yew and Maygreen hedges.